Rohan-Zanjal/Shell-Scripting/AWK_01.md

- `awk` is a versatile and powerful text processing tool available in Unix-like operating systems.
-It is particularly useful for processing and manipulating text files, extracting data, and generating reports.
-`awk` operates on records (lines) and fields (columns) within those records.

-Here's a detailed explanation of `awk`:
+### 1. Introduction to AWK:
+AWK is a powerful text processing language primarily used for pattern scanning and processing.
+It operates on text files, treating each line as a record and breaking it into fields for manipulation.
+AWK is especially useful for data extraction, reporting, and transformation tasks in Unix-like environments.

 ### Overview:
 `awk` is a scripting language primarily used for text processing and data extraction.
 It operates on text files line by line, interpreting each line as a record and splitting it into fields based on a delimiter (by default, space or tab).

-### Basic Syntax:
+### 2. Linux AWK Syntax:
 The basic syntax of an `awk` command is as follows:
 ```
 awk '/pattern/ { action }' input_file